 \section{Related Work}

-\textbf{Discrete Diffusion Models.} Building on the success of continuous diffusion models, denoising-based generative modeling has been extended to discrete state spaces for categorical generation with iterative refinement.
-Early foundational work by \citet{austin2023structureddenoisingdiffusionmodels} formulated diffusion over discrete variables through structured forward corruption and learned reverse transitions, establishing a general framework for discrete diffusion. \citet{meng2023concretescorematchinggeneralized} introduced \textit{Concrete Score Matching}, which provides a score-matching-style perspective for discrete distributions via continuous relaxations, and \citet{lou2024discretediffusionmodelingestimating} showed that tractable density-ratio estimation can also yield effective discrete diffusion training.
-Building on these foundations, masked diffusion language models (MDLMs) \cite{sahoo2024simpleeffectivemaskeddiffusion} instantiate discrete diffusion with an absorbing-mask corruption process, yielding a practical and scalable non-autoregressive approach to sequence modeling.
-Recent large-scale models increasingly adopt this design for discrete sequence generation.
-For example, LLaDA \cite{nie2025largelanguagediffusionmodels} demonstrates that large-scale pretraining and instruction tuning can be carried out within a masked diffusion framework while achieving competitive performance with similarly sized autoregressive models.
-Related work has extended this paradigm to other domains, including code generation with DiffuCoder \cite{gong2025diffucoderunderstandingimprovingmasked}, molecular generation with GenMol \cite{lee2025genmoldrugdiscoverygeneralist}, and fast language generation with Mercury \cite{labs2025mercuryultrafastlanguagemodels}.
-Collectively, these works establish masked diffusion as a practical and increasingly competitive framework for modern discrete sequence modeling.
-However, standard absorbing-mask MDMs do not explicitly retain clean-state predictions for positions that remain masked after a reverse update.
-When such positions are still masked at the next denoising step, the model observes only the \texttt{[MASK]} token and must infer the clean token again, rather than refining its previous estimate.
+\textbf{Discrete Diffusion Models.} Denoising-based generative modeling has been extended from continuous domains to discrete state spaces through iterative corruption and refinement.
+Early work by \citet{austin2023structureddenoisingdiffusionmodels} formulated diffusion over discrete variables via structured forward corruption and learned reverse transitions, while \citet{meng2023concretescorematchinggeneralized} and \citet{lou2024discretediffusionmodelingestimating} developed alternative training views based on continuous relaxations and density-ratio estimation.
+Masked diffusion language models (MDLMs) \cite{sahoo2024simpleeffectivemaskeddiffusion} instantiate this framework with an absorbing-mask corruption process, yielding a scalable non-autoregressive approach to sequence modeling.
+Recent systems extend this design to large-scale language modeling, code, molecules, and fast generation, including LLaDA \cite{nie2025largelanguagediffusionmodels}, DiffuCoder \cite{gong2025diffucoderunderstandingimprovingmasked}, GenMol \cite{lee2025genmoldrugdiscoverygeneralist}, and Mercury \cite{labs2025mercuryultrafastlanguagemodels}.
+These works establish masked diffusion as a practical framework for discrete sequence generation.
+However, standard absorbing-mask MDMs do not retain clean-state predictions for positions that remain masked after a reverse update.
+At the next denoising step, these positions are again represented only by the \texttt{[MASK]} token, forcing the model to re-infer their clean values rather than refine its previous estimates.